Approved

 a.
 FEMA IS-700: NIMS, An Introduction.

-b.
+c.
 ICS-100: Introduction to ICS or equivalent.

-c.
+d.
 ICS-200: Basic ICS or equivalent.

-1. The following NIMS training is recommended
+7. The following training is recommended.

-1. ICS-300: Intermediate ICS or equivalent.
+b.
+NIMS – ICS-300: Intermediate ICS or equivalent.

 1. Shall be at least 18 years of age.